Facing my father’s Indian American fantasies

-By this point, my father had been part of Trump National Country Club Bedminster for five years.
+By this point, my father had been part of Trump National Golf Club Bedminster for five years.
 He first interviewed there in 2005 and was rejected.
 “Someone on the board thought he talked too much,” my eldest sister told me.

-When my mother told me that my father had suggested Trump National Country Club for the wedding, I could have said: “Hell no will I marry Quincy at the place owned by a man who questions the citizenship of Black men.”
+When my mother told me that my father had suggested Trump National Golf Club for the wedding, I could have said: “Hell no will I marry Quincy at the place owned by a man who questions the citizenship of Black men.”

 I could have said: “Would Quincy be asked to produce a birth certificate?
 Citizenship papers?
 Would our marriage certificate even be honored?”